Dr. Ellen G. Horovitz, ATR-BC, LCAT, E-RYT

 Dr. King began her music career as a violinist, studying with Dorothy DeLay at the University of Cincinnati College-Conservatory of Music.
-She has been a board-certified music therapist since 1984, working in a wide range of clinical areas including special education, physical rehabilitation, medical, forensic and gerontology settings.
-As the co-founder of Prelude Music Therapy, Dr. King has created and authored songbooks, therapy materials, and instructional texts, and she is a frequent workshop leader and journal author.
+Dr. Hunter is the co-founder of Prelude Music Therapy, Dr. King has created and authored songbooks, therapy materials, and instructional texts, and she is a frequent workshop leader and journal author.
 With Kathleen Coleman, she is the author of the SEMTAP: Special Education Music Therapy Assessment Process, an evaluation tool now in use across the country.
 Her book, Music Therapy: Another Path to Learning and Communication for Children in the Autism Spectrum is in its third printing with Future Horizons, Inc. Prior to coming to Nazareth, she served as assistant professor and head of the Music Therapy Department at Southern Methodist University in Dallas, Texas.
 Her current research interests focuses on the use of music therapy in adult-onset speech-language disorders.

 Dr. Renee van der Vennet , ATR-BC, LCAT, LMHC, LPC, CGP